chocolatey/boxstarter.org/input/installingpackages.md

 ### Installation Failures

 Remote installations performed via PowerShell Remoting can sometimes fail.
-The symptoms of such failures can manifest themselves in a variety of ways and do not fail in a consistent manner.
+The symptoms of such failures can manifest themselves in a variety of ways and do not fail consistently.
 Boxstarter makes great effort to ensure the success of remote installations by leveraging scheduled tasks when it sees certain install activities.
 Boxstarter intercepts all calls to MSIEXEC, DISM (Installer for "Windows Features") and Windows Update.
 It is possible for more involved installation scripts to perform these operations in such a way that Boxstarter will not be able to intercept.
 If you suspect that your installation is failing due to using a remote session, you can use Boxstarter's `Invoke-FromTask` command to manually wrap your install in a scheduled task and thereby use a Local token.

 ```powershell
 Invoke-FromTask "DISM /Online /NoRestart /Enable-Feature:TelnetClient" -IdleTimeout 20